The Australian and New Zealand Association for Medieval and Early Modern Studies

 Parergon asks its authors to achieve international standards of excellence.
 The article should be substantially original, advance research in the field, and have the potential to make a significant contribution to the critical debate.

-Parergon is available in electronic form as part of Project Muse, Australian Public Affairs - Full Text (from 1994) and Humanities Full Text (from 2008); it is included in the Thomson Scientific Master Journal List of refereed journals and in the European Reference Index for the Humanities (ERIH), and is indexed for nine major database services, including ABELL, IMB and Scopus.
+Parergon is available in electronic form as part of Project Muse, Australian Public Affairs - Full Text (from 1994) and Humanities Full Text (from 2008).
+Parergon is included in the Clarivate Analytics Master Journal List of refereed journals and in the European Reference Index for the Humanities (ERIH), and is indexed for nine major database services, including ABELL, IMB and Scopus.

 Themed issues contain up to ten essays, plus the usual reviews section.
 The guest editor is responsible for setting the theme and drawing up the criteria for the essays.